tutacat/gnome-invert-color-updates/README.md

 - Gnome 43
 - Gnome 44

-Deprecated versions should work, but no support or further updates will be provided.
+Deprecated versions should work, but will not be supported nor will they recieve any further updates.

 ## Keyboard Shortcut